isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 <p>School starts at 7:40 am daily, except for Wednesdays at 8:40 am, and
 students are expected to be at the tennis courts for morning assembly by 7:35 am daily, except for Wednesdays at 8:35 am.
-Students are to report to school in their school uniform or PE (Navy V-neck) T Shirt with school bermudas on Mondays to Thursdays.
+Students are to report to school in their school uniform or PE Shirt with school pants on Mondays through Thursdays.
 Students need to be in school uniform on Fridays.
 School tie should also be worn on Fridays during Chapel period.</p>
 <p>Dismissal is at 2:30 pm on Mondays to Wednesdays, and 1:30 pm on Thursdays*
 and Fridays.</p>
 <p><em>( * Note: Digital Literacy lessons will be held from 1:30 pm to 2:30 pm every fortnight on Thursdays in Term 2 after the Sec 1 students received their Personal Learning Devices (PLDs).
 On these Thursdays, dismissal will be at 2:30 pm instead of the usual 1:30 pm)</em>